Warwick-Plasma/epoch/README.md

 ## EPOCH development

+**This is not the official repository for the EPOCH code.**

-This version of EPOCH is being developed under the project PiCKeX- Particle Kinetic codes for Exascale plasma simulation which is a part of Work Package 8 (WP8) of PRACE-6IP.
-The main production version of EPOCH code is maintained by the University of Warwick.
-The repository has been cloned on the Jülich Supercomputing Centre (JSC) GitLab server.
-This development version has the full functionality of the main EPOCH branch, but includes verified refactoring measures.
+This version of EPOCH is being developed within the project PiCKeX- Particle Kinetic codes for Exascale plasma simulation, which is a part of Work Package 8 (WP8) of PRACE-6IP.
+This repository has been cloned to the Jülich Supercomputing Centre (JSC) GitLab server to perform and publish this work.
+The main production version of EPOCH is maintained by the University of Warwick.
+The development version found here might not have the full functionality of the production version of EPOCH, but includes a performance improved, refactored branch that will be merged with the official version by the end of the project.

 Current developments include improving the efficiency of the moving window book-keeping, reducing the number MPI calls for the field boundary conditions and the particle boundary conditions.

-NB: This is not the official repository for the EPOCH code.

 # *** PLEASE READ THIS NOTE ***